cambridge-ceu/GitHub-matters/docs/NOTES.md

 npm install
 ```

+For intance, with `make build` for the rtd-theme above we got error message,

+> node: relocation error: /usr/lib64/libnode.so.93: symbol FIPS_selftest, version OPENSSL_1_1_0g not defined in file libcrypto.so.1.1 with link time reference

+we can issue `npm rebuild` to fix.

 ## Permissions

 It may happen that you cannot enter your own directory: `cd: v4: Permission denied`, then it is fixed with